kylefarris/clamscan/README.md

 ## NodeJS Clamscan Virus Scanning Utility

-Use Node JS to scan files on your server with ClamAV's clamscan binary.
+Use Node JS to scan files on your server with ClamAV's clamscan binary or clamdscan daemon.
 This is especially useful for scanning uploaded files provided by un-trusted sources.

-This module has the ability to scan many files at once if you set the max_forks greater than 1.
-By default it is set to scan 2 at a time.
-Using this technique may not prove to be more efficient depending on your setup.
-Scans are called via `child_process.exec` and, so, each execution (scan) is a new child process.
-The more CPU cores you have, the higher you can make this number.
-If you have 8 cores, I wouldn't go higher than 7.
-If you have 4, set this number to 3.
-If you have a 2-core machine, you can safely set this to 2, per my testing.

 ## Dependencies

-You will need to install ClamAV's clamscan binary on your server.
+You will need to install ClamAV's clamscan binary and/or have clamdscan daemon running on your server.
 On linux, it's quite simple.

 Fedora-based distros: